jsiebens/rpi-faasd/README.md

 This setup includes the following images:

-- __rpi-faasd__: a Raspbian/Ubuntu image with containerd and faasd as systemd services, to run a private faasd instance.
+- __rpi-faasd__: a Raspios/Ubuntu image with containerd and faasd as systemd services, to run a private faasd instance.

-- __rpi-faasd-inlets-oss__: a Raspbian/Ubuntu image with containerd, faasd and inlets oss as systemd services, to run a private faasd instance with a public endpoint.

-- __rpi-faasd-inlets-pro__: a Raspbian/Ubuntu image with containerd, faasd, Caddy and inlets pro as systemd services, to run a private faasd instance with a secure (TLS) public endpoint.

 ## How to use these images